staeter/work-in-progress/dialogue.md

 The choice of programming language is crucial as it must comply with tree principles

-- Easy to learn and master
+- Easy to learn and master (*accessible* principle)
+  - Great beginner resources
   - Enforces good practice through language design
   - Human readable and helpful error messages
   - Single threaded code
-- Built for distributed and parallel architecture
+- Built for distributed and parallel architecture (*distributed* principle)
-  - CRDT as first class citizen
+  - [ORDT](http://archagon.net/blog/2018/03/24/data-laced-with-history/) as first class citizen
+  - Parallelize program at compile time
-  - Computation complexity evaluation at compile time for automated parallelization and distribution of computations
+  - Evaluate time complexity at compile time (might not be possible)
+  - Functions are values that can be stored and sent
-- Must be easy to read and maintain
+- Must be easy to maintain
   - When it compiles it works
   - No implicit behavior
   - Strongly typed
-- Must be easy to create sandboxes for users to code extensions while controlling which data it reads and writes (*modularity* principle)
+  - Enforce good documentation practices
+  - Has clear and uniform naming conventions
+- Sandboxed (*modularity* principle)
-  - Has no side effects
+  - Functions have no side effects
+  - A single datatype represents all possible side effects
+    - It can be extended or shrunk based on the access we want to give to the sub program
+- Can be translated in various languages (*accessible* principle)

 ### Integrated Development Environment